8 Reasons Your Ice Maker Might Be Frozen… & How To Fix Them

 You Have a Dead Heating Element

-Common symptoms or complaints with this particular failure is excessive noise from the ice maker.
-Often described as a loud bank or crack.
-This is due to the ice maker arms trying to force the frozen cube out of the mold.
-However, since the heater has failed, the cubes do not want to be ejected.
+The noise happens because the ice maker’s arms are trying to force the frozen cube out of the mold.
+However, since the heater has failed, the cubes won’t eject.
 The massive tension created from the ice maker ejection fingers eventually will crack the cube causing a loud pop – or worse, can break the ice maker itself.

 Fixing A Dead Heating Element

-Problems with the Freezer Cooling/Evaporator Coils
+Problems with the Gasket, Freezer Cooling/Evaporator Coils

 If cold air from the freezer cooling coils is circulating around parts that it shouldn’t be, ice maker water can freeze in the wrong place.
-You need that cold air to stay firmly within the freezer cooling coils and not escape!
+You need cold air to stay firmly within the freezer cooling coils and not escape!

 Fixing Frozen Coils

-Check the coils on the back of the fridge (particularly the bends) for splits, cracks, holes or bypasses.
+Check the coils on the back of the fridge (particularly the bends) for splits, cracks, holes, or bypasses.
 Feel for cold air circulating from the cold side of the coils into the water supply area of the ice maker.

-If you find any damage, holes or rusted areas, clean the coils gently to remove any dirt or debris entirely.
+If you find any damage, holes, or rusted areas, clean the coils gently to remove any dirt or debris entirely.

 There you have it – 8 freezing causes with very different levels of complexity to fix.